JamesAnstey/esgwrapper/README.md

 - run `./publish.py -p` to publish (activate correct env first)

+- good idea to have search_esgf session open in parallel (e.g. on science) to check progress, this is totally independent of running the publisher

 Note, the envs for mapfile generation & publishing are different

 Calling without args, it will check the available datasets.
 Useful to check what can be published.